b3nj4m/gulp-tmpl/README.md

 ## Credit

-All the credit goes too [Larry Davis](https://github.com/lazd).
-This plugin is heavily inspired (read copy) from his [gulp-handlebars](https://github.com/lazd/gulp-handlebars) plugin.
+All the credit goes to [Larry Davis](https://github.com/lazd).
+This plugin is heavily inspired (read copied) from his [gulp-handlebars](https://github.com/lazd/gulp-handlebars) plugin.